-A note before we start: I wrote this post with small business owners who might be just starting out with Twitter in mind.
+Note: I wrote this post with small business owners in mind who are just starting out on Twitter.
 The advice below follows the same focus throughout.

 ORIGINALLY PUBLISHED: February 28, 2017